 (I) Verification that the change does not violate any existing permit term or condition.

-(c) The permittee must keep a record describing off-permit changes made at the facility that result in emissions of a regulated air pollutant subject to an applicable requirement, but not otherwise regulated under the permit, and the emissions resulting from those off-permit changes.
+(c) The permittee must keep a record describing off-permit changes made at the facility that result in emissions of a regulated pollutant subject to an applicable requirement, but not otherwise regulated under the permit, and the emissions resulting from those off-permit changes.

-(d) Written notifications of off-permit changes must be attached to the Department's and the source's copy of the permit.
+(d) Written notifications of off-permit changes must be attached to DEQ's and the source's copy of the permit.

 (e) Terms and conditions that result from off-permit changes will be incorporated into the permit upon permit renewal, if applicable.